zmkfirmware/zmk/docs/docs/config/behaviors.md

 ## Momentary Layer Lock

-Creates a custom behavior that locks any active momentary layers or—if none are active—triggers the fallback behavior specified in `bindings`.
+Creates a custom behavior that locks any active momentary layers or triggers the fallback behavior specified in `bindings` if none are active.

 See the [momentary layer lock](../behaviors/layers.md#momentary-layer-lock) documentation for more details and examples.